sowcow/prank-player/README.md

 - [ ] renaming buttons
 - [ ] move groups of buttons
 - [ ] options - audio output, persist
+- [ ] check https for git pages, use service worker in production

 ## Other ideas